andy-todd-dev/wellness_timer/README.md

 ### Development

-A local dev environment can be set up in minutes using the supplied DevContainer config and Dockerfile configuration.
-DevContainer plugins are available for most major IDEs (including Visual Studio Code and Intellij).
+A local development environment can be set up in minutes using the supplied DevContainer config and Dockerfile configuration.
+DevContainer plugins are available for most major IDEs (including Visual Studio Code and IntelliJ).

 #### Useful development commands

 - `npm start` - Start the dev server on port 3000
 - `npx cypress run` - Run the BDD test suite
-- `npm build` - Create a production build of the application
+- `npm run build` - Create a production build of the application

 ## Implementation notes